 - Sue Chaffee, Program Director and DOJ accredited representative

-- Services can be offered in Spanish and English/Se puede brindar servicios en español e inglés
+- Services offered in Spanish and English/Se puede brindar servicios en español e inglés

 - Roe Si, Program Assistant